THOMASELOVE/431-classes-2026/class03/favorite_classes.md

 I asked you "What has made your favorite university classes your favorite?"

 Here is a summary (built by Google Gemini) of the main themes and insights from the individual responses[^1].
-I've left this unedited[^2] in order to make a point.
+I've left this unedited[^2] in order to make a point[^3].

 [^1]: I did not associate names with responses in what I let Gemini see, of course.
-[^2]: Doing so goes against the grain for me.
+[^2]: Failing to edit this makes me very uncomfortable.
+[^3]: The cause-and-effect language found here is not really motivated in the slightest by the raw comments from students.
+This amalgamation of findings leaves out some things I would have kept, and puts more emphasis on things where it finds a specific example that justifies its point than I wish it did.

 ### Key Drivers of a Great Class Experience